Vyral/krissy-mireles/_posts/2020-06-15-q-what-is-our-give-back-program.md

 {% include youtube.html %}

-In July, our Give Back Program can help you save on your home sale.
+<p style="text-align:center">In July, our Give Back Program can help you save on your home sale.</p>

 Today, allow me to explain our Give Back Program.
 If you’ve been considering putting your home on the market, now is the time to connect with our team.&nbsp;